VAPING & E-CIGARETTES Quitting, resources, facts

 Learn more

 Anyone experiencing symptoms who uses vape products should contact their healthcare provider immediately.
-Healthcare providers should report possible cases to the local poison control center
+Healthcare providers should report possible cases to the local poison control center:

 More about vaping and e-cigarettes